-HPS2-THRIVE trial: Side-effects cause a quarter of heart patients to stop treatmentFebruary 26th, 2013 in Cardiology /
+HPS2-THRIVE trial: Side-effects cause a quarter of heart patients to stop treatmentFebruary 26, 2013 in Medicine & Health / Cardiology

 The largest randomised study of the vitamin niacin in patients with occlusive arterial disease (narrowing of the arteries) has shown a significant increase in adverse side-effects when it is combined with statin treatment.